GustMangust/LoansTestTask/README.md

 Endpoint: `GET /api/loans`

-Returns all loan applications stored in the database with the following fields:
+Returns all loan stored in the database with the following fields:

-- Application number
+- Number

 - Loan amount